Allan Hills 84001: History and description

-ALH 84001 was found on the Allan Hills Far Western Icefield during the 1984–85 season, by Roberta Score, Lab Manager of the Antarctic Meteorite Laboratory at the Johnson Space Center.
+ALH 84001 was found by Roberta Score (Laboratory Manager of the Antarctic Meteorite Laboratory at the Johnson Space Center) on the Allan Hills Far Western Icefield during the 1984–1985 season, during an ANSMET expedition.

-ALH84001 is thought to be one of the oldest Martian meteorites, proposed to have crystallized from molten rock 4.091 billion years ago.
+ALH84001 is claimed to be one of the oldest Martian meteorites, proposed to have crystallized from molten rock 4.091 billion years ago.
 Chemical analysis suggests that it originated on Mars when there was liquid water on the planet's surface.

 In September 2005, Vicky Hamilton, of the University of Hawaii at Manoa, presented an analysis of the origin of ALH84001 using data from the Mars Global Surveyor and 2001 Mars Odyssey spacecraft orbiting Mars.
 According to the analysis, Eos Chasma in the Valles Marineris canyon appears to be the source of the meteorite.
 The analysis was not conclusive, partly because it was limited to areas of Mars not obscured by dust.

 The theory holds that ALH84001 was blasted away from the surface of Mars by the impact of a meteor about 17 million years ago, and fell on Earth about 13,000 years ago.
-These dates were established by a variety of radiometric dating techniques, including samarium–neodymium (Sm–Nd), rubidium–strontium (Rb–Sr), potassium–argon (K–Ar), and carbon-14 dating.
-Other meteorites that have potential biological markings have generated less interest because they do not contain rock from a "wet" Mars; ALH84001 is the only meteorite originating when Mars may have had liquid surface water.
+These dates were established by a variety of radiometric dating techniques, including samarium–neodymium (Sm–Nd), rubidium–strontium (Rb–Sr), and potassium–argon (K–Ar) dating.
+Other meteorites that have potential biological markings have generated less interest because they do not contain rock from a "wet" Mars; ALH84001 is the only meteorite originating from when Mars may have had liquid surface water.

 In October 2011, it was reported that isotopic analysis indicated that the carbonates in ALH84001 were precipitated at a temperature of 18 C with water and carbon dioxide from the Martian atmosphere.
 The carbonate carbon and oxygen isotope ratios imply deposition of the carbonates from a gradually evaporating subsurface water body, probably a shallow aquifer meters or tens of meters below the surface.

 In April 2020, researchers reported discovering nitrogen-bearing organics in Allan Hills 84001.